atlas-runtime/atlas-guides/README.md

 ## Operating System
 Atlas should be capable of running to any available Linux distribution.
-For this tutorial, we will be following [Raspbian OS](https://www.raspbian.org/) but this guide may also be applied to the other available Linux distros but also to different Linux environments.
+For this tutorial, we will be installing [Raspbian OS](https://www.raspbian.org/) but this guide may also be applied to the install different Linux distros/environments.
 Additionally, this guide uses Ubuntu 20.10 as host machine.

 ## Installation
 We support two different ways of setting up Raspbery PI.